Birdy2014/OAuth2-Server/README.md

 - accessTokenExpirationTime: The time it takes for an access token to expire in seconds
 - accessTokenLength: The length of an access token
 - refreshTokenLength: The length of a refresh token
-- emailDomain: The accepted domain for email addresses.
-Example: "example.com".
+- emailWhitelist: Array containing the accepted domains for email addresses.
+Example: ["example.com", "example.de"].
 Leave empty to accept all domains

 ### Custom websites